retroriff/supercollider-px/README.md

 The synth must be previously loaded with `Ns.loadSynth`;

 **Tip**: The shuffle array method provides the capability to specify a random seed for the scramble method.

+## OSC Communication

+Px also has methods to handle a OSC listener, useful for applications where remote control or interaction is needed, allowing real-time data to be sent and received via the network.

+- `listen`: Creates a new OSC receiver to listen for OSC messages sent to a specific address and port (127.0.0.1 on port 57120).
+Once an OSC message is received at the specified address on the /px endpoint, the method extracts the message and evaluates it as code.

+- `listenOff`: It frees the OSCdef instance and disconnects all network addresses, ensuring that no further messages are received or processed.

 ## ✅ Unit Tests